 But he actually summons Julian Diaz.
 The school’s resident bad boy.
 And he won’t go quietly.
 But the longer Julian stays, the less Yadriel wants him to leave.

 This book is a really unique – it’s a great mix of mystery and magic.
-The mystery intially sells the book.
+The mystery initially sells the book.
 But the characters are what really sells this book.

-I’m confident that fans of RWRB will really love this book with it’s adorable romance, supportive friends and gripping plot.
+I’m confident that fans of RWRB will love this book.

 Felix Ever After is an own voices book featuring a black, queer and transgender main character.